Bridge Pledge Origin Story

 Second, the discovery of Vanessa Otero’s enlightening media bias chart (produced by her company Ad Fontes Media) which measures and plots media outlets like newspapers, channels, and podcasts and plots them on a matrix comparing political bias against a news reliability scale.
 The striking bridge-shaped arch in her matrix makes clear the correlation between extreme bias and low reliability news sources in the lower right and left wings.

-Ad Fontes Media media bias chart: Political Bias on the horizontal axis, News Value and Reliability on the vertical axis
+Ad Fontes Media media bias chart: Political Bias on the horizontal axis, News Value and Reliability on the vertical axis.

 "Bridgers" vs "Dividers”